pyx-project/pyx/manual/text.rst

 .. [#] If you do not know what this is all about, you can just ignore this
        paragraph.
 But be sure that the ``pyxgraphics`` keyword argument is always set!

+.. [#] The text is actually passed as an argument of a TeX command defined by
+       PyX, but this is a minor detail and has no effect regarding possible attacks.